OlloKuster/direct_laser_writing/README.md

 Lastly, the optimizers are set up to take gradients from jax.
 So wrappers are required to convert the gradients obtained otherwise into jax.
 The wrapper for the torch-based DLW-Model is implemented explicitly in the optimizers.

+Since everything runs on a GPU, it is a bit difficult for me to get a definite requirement.yaml (or similar file) due to how things are set up on my working PC, but I will try to add one later.
+Most importantly, all the standard libraries such as numpy, matplotlib, etc. should be installed, as well as torch and jax.
+Furthermore cupy and sympy are needed for the heat solver (or just remove tofea from everywhere).